INTRO TO THE NASM PES STUDY MATERIALS

 These are incredibly important because they really let you know if you are fully prepared to take the final certification exam.

-One of the main reasons some students have failed is that they did not take enough practice exams in order to gauge if they were really prepared or not.
+One of the main reasons some students have failed is that they did not take enough practice exams to gauge whether they were prepared.

 NASM PES Spaced Repetition Flashcards

-The use of spaced repetition flashcards is one of the biggest tips I have for my students that are studying for NASM PES.
+Using spaced repetition flashcards is one of the biggest tips I have for my students studying for NASM PES.

-Spaced repetition flashcards are basically flashcards that use an algorithm to show you the most important cards for you.
+Spaced repetition flashcards are flashcards that use an algorithm to show you the most important cards.

-That system works like this: The intelligent flashcards learn which cards are difficult for you as well as which cards are hard for you to memorize.
+That system works like this: The intelligent flashcards learn which cards are difficult for you and which cards are hard for you to memorize.
 It will then repeatedly show you the difficult cards until they become easier and easier.
 You will also have the easy cards shown less and less because you already have them memorized.

 This is a huge timesaver overall and will dramatically decrease the overall study time for the NASM PES exam.